 SR-22 insurance is the state’s way of monitoring whether or not problem drivers maintain proper car insurance.
 The SR-22 certificate or “Financial Responsibility Form” is issued by your insurance company to the DMV, where it is kept on file.
 It is essentially a guarantee of coverage, ensuring that you are maintaining California’s required minimum liability coverage.
 As long as you keep the current auto insurance, your driving privileges are not suspended.
 However, if your car insurance coverage is dropped, canceled or lapses for any period of time, your car insurance company will notify the DMV right away.
 Upon receiving this notification, the DMV will immediately suspend your driving privileges by issuing an Order of Suspension.

-Our state’s Compulsory Financial Responsibility Laws, Vehicle Code Sections 16000-16078, are in place to protect drivers by ensuring that both drivers and owners of motor vehicles are able to handle any financial responsibility that would arise in the event of a traffic accident.
+Our state’s Compulsory Financial Responsibility Laws, Vehicle Code Sections 16000-16078, are in place to protect drivers by requiring proof that both drivers and owners of motor vehicles are able to handle any financial responsibility that would arise in the event of a traffic accident.
 It requires your liability insurance to cover any and all vehicles that you either operate or have registered in your name.
 Carrying these minimum levels of insurance coverage ensures drivers and owners can pay the costs associated with damage or injury, regardless of fault.
 Additionally, the laws help to keep uninsured drivers off the streets and highways.

 The DMV requires proof of insurance from all drivers.
 Drivers who have not been arrested or convicted of DUI may provide proof of insurance by showing a copy of either their insurance binder or card, but DUI offenders must file the SR-22 Financial Responsibility Form with the DMV.
 It is important to note that the SR-22 form is separate from SR-1 form, which is required for drivers who were involved in an accident, or who have been ticketed for driving without proof of insurance.
 Our experienced DUI attorneys could answer any questions you may have about SR-22 car insurance in Orange County.